 “We want to make it as convenient as possible for individuals to help us restore natural coverage,” Davies said.
 To participate in the program, individuals must own at least one acre of land and purchase a minimum of 100 seedlings or 15 large stock trees.
 The deadline for ordering trees is January 31, 2020.

 In addition to agricultural grants, programs are also available to landowners wishing to undertake more significant restoration projects such as reforestation, buffer strips, prairie planting or windbreaks.
 Agricultural properties are eligible for windbreaks of 2000 linear feet for as little as no cost with landowners in kind contributions.
 Among their many benefits, windbreaks reduce soil erosion, increase water quality and have been shown to increase crop yields.

-For more information about ERCA’s farm stewardship, tree planting and restoration programs, please visit essexregionconservation.ca/trees or contact Rob Davies at 519-776-5209 ext.
+For more information about ERCA’s farm stewardship, tree planting and restoration programs, please visit essexregionconservation.ca/trees.
 310 for restoration projects or Michael Dick at ext.
 369 for agricultural related inquiries.